vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

    - A square of **15mm by 15mm** on the bottom left corner has to stay clear.
    - The postage area has to stay clear (click :download:`here <snailmail/snailmail-template.pdf>` to get more info about the area).
-   - Pingen (Odoo Snailmail service provider) scans the area to process the address, so if something gets written outside the area, it is not counted as part of the address.
+   - Pingen (Leansoft Snailmail service provider) scans the area to process the address, so if something gets written outside the area, it is not counted as part of the address.

 Pricing